Foodstuffs (company): Four Square

-Four Square is a trans-Tasman chain of small scale grocery stores – ranging from small dairies to small supermarkets.
+Four Square is a national chain of 225 small scale supermarkets that operate in both the North and South Islands.
 During the 1950s the Foodstuffs advertising department designed the famous "Mr 4 Square" who initially appeared only in newspaper advertising and posters, but was developed to become part of the Four Square identity, appearing in every Four Square store and eventually becoming a nationally recognised symbol in New Zealand, remaining famous to this day.
 The image is often closely associated with the art of New Zealand artist Dick Frizzell, who has used the iconic character in many of his works.